HoldenEagle/NBAGuardDraftPredictor/README.md

 3. You can run either ipynb model and see results.
 You can also toy around to see if you can improve these models as well.
 Please share feedback if you can!

+THIS REPOSITORY IS CURRENTLY BEING UPDATED TO INCLUDE COMBINE STATS AND PREDICTIONS FOR OTHER POSITIONS.

 Kaggle Dataset link:
 https://www.kaggle.com/datasets/adityak2003/college-basketball-players-20092021